 One of the key indicators of churn comes from the exit interviews conducted before an employee disengages from your organization.
 Exit interviews when conducted fairly will give more than a fair idea of what are the gaps that need to be plugged in.
 At the outset it may look like managers or immediate supervisors are to be blamed, but the root cause could run much deeper.
 People analytics can break this down into various other factors that cover a wide array of causes that include, job satisfaction, equity in compensation, employee benefits, team dynamics, growth opportunities and many more.
 There are a plethora of reasons that need detailed discussion before an employee disengages from your business.
 Aside from these employee feedback centric data, people analytics can help you collect, measure and report on other aspects of churn over a given period that includes, employee churn by tenure, gender, PayScale, academic pedigree and more.

 There are several statistics out there in the public domain that prove that the more diverse your workforce is the more vibrant and productive it turns out to be.
 Besides these facts, some governments even mandate a fairly diverse and inclusive workplace with no scope for discrimination based on gender, caste, sexual orientation and identity.
 People analytics can help you keep a track of this and take necessary hiring decisions to keep these numbers in check.
 People analytics can help you distribute your workforce evenly across geographies and ensure racial, gender, caste, culture and religion-based neutrality.
 Equity in pay heavily depends on this kind of data.
-People analytics can help to analyse pay parity, leadership diversity and ethnic diversity across several groups.
+People analytics can help to analyze pay parity, leadership diversity, and ethnic diversity across several groups, with the assistance of a powerful sales commission calculator to ensure fairness and equity in compensation.

 One of the most crucial aspects of your business is how well your workforce embraces the business goals you set and the values you envision for your organization.
 This roughly translates to the workplace culture that encourages upright work ethics and practices, eventually leading to the values and goals you set them.
 People analytics helps you measure all the parameters that decide the levels of engagement and performance in every employee.
 With a people analytics solution, you should be able to efficiently track all processes involved in your business activities, the urgency with which your employees push or pull tasks day in and day out and help you time track every customer-centric goal, just like you would in a sales cycle.
 From these metrics, you can draw out the levels of engagement in teams across sites.